jhsrennie/ESP32/SieveBenchmark/ReadMe.txt

 C6 supermini           129  141
 C3 supermini           106  133

-On my laptop with an i5-1240p CPU I get around 7100 passes
+For comparison, on my laptop with an i5-1240p CPU I get around 18500 passes when compiled with -Os and around 23500 when compiled with -O2.